walterpinson/purchase-predictor-vibe/README.md

 - Data validation and quality checks
 - Missing data handling strategies

-**This project demonstrates real-world MLOps patterns used in production environments.**
+**This project demonstrates basic MLOps patterns that can be extended for production environments.**

 ---